 The Harley Way (or the Highway!)

-After that, things changed, and Vader would get into the shower quickly, sometimes not even saying “good morning” to Harley.
+After that, things changed, and Vader would get into the shower at lightning speed, sometimes not even saying “good morning” to Harley.
 Vader didn’t need to be told twice!

 A Thrifty Hustler

-Watch: Harley Race puts Vader over in an amazing promo
+Harley Race puts Vader over in an amazing promo:

-According to Vader, feedback from his matches wasn’t always willingly given by Harley Race, and that the mentor insight he was looking for had almost to be forced out of Race.
+According to Vader, feedback from his matches wasn’t always willingly given by his manager, and that the mentor insight he seeked practically needed to be pried out of Race.

 But when Harley Race gave advice, he expected you to do it EXACTLY how he told you to do it, not just use some of it.
-He demanded Vader committed all the way or else, as Vader explained, "He’d bitch me out in the car the whole ride because I only used 80 percent of his idea!"
+He demanded Vader commit entirely or else, as Vader explained, "He’d bitch me out in the car the whole ride because I only used 80 percent of his idea!"